Contract: Conditions, warranties, and representations

-Common law jurisdictions typically distinguish three different categories of contractual terms, which vary in terms of their enforceability as part of a contract.
+Common law jurisdictions typically distinguish three different categories of contractual terms, conditions, warranties and intermediate terms, which vary in the extent of their enforceability as part of a contract.
 English common law distinguishes between important conditions and warranties, with a breach of a condition by one party allowing the other to repudiate and be discharged while a warranty allows for remedies and damages but not complete discharge.
 In modern United States law the distinction is less clear but warranties may be enforced more strictly.
 Whether or not a term is a condition is determined in part by the parties' intent.

 In a less technical sense, however, a condition is a generic term and a warranty is a promise.
 In specific circumstances these terms are used differently.
 For example, in English insurance law, violation of a "condition precedent" by an insured is a complete defence against the payment of claims.
 In general insurance law, a warranty is a promise that must be complied with.
 In product transactions, warranties promise that the product will continue to function for a certain period of time.
 In the United Kingdom, the courts determine whether a term is a condition or warranty, regardless of how or whether the term was classified in the contract.
 Statute may also declare a term or nature of term to be a condition or warranty.
 For example, the Sale of Goods Act 1979 s15A provides that terms as to title, description, quality and sample are generally conditions.
 The United Kingdom has also developed the concept of an "intermediate term" (also called innominate terms), first established in Hong Kong Fir Shipping Co Ltd v Kawasaki Kisen Kaisha Ltd [1962].